LaxarJS/laxar/docs/manuals/writing_pages.md

+# Writing Pages

 [« return to the manuals](index.md)

+Pages are written in a declarative fashion using the JSON format.
+They are defined using a simple object with some specific properties that will be explained in this document.

 Preliminary readings:

 * [LaxarJS Core Concepts](../concepts.md)
 * [Widgets and Activities](widgets_and_activities.md)

-# Writing Pages

-Pages are written in a declarative fashion using the JSON format.
-Starting point is a simple object and some specific properties that will be explained in this document.

 ## <a name="layouts_and_areas"></a>Layouts and Areas